mcgarrah/mcgarrah.github.io/_posts/2024-08-10-dell-wyse-3040-tailscale.md

 - I also in the BIOS set these up to automatically startup every night at 2:00am in case they shutdown.
 - I also in the BIOS configure them to always Power-On after restart.
-- I have also found that setting a 5-second delay in the BIOS bootup seems to help them as well.
+- I have also found that setting a 5-second delay in the BIOS boot sequence seems to help them as well.

 I would recommend you also update your CMOS battery maybe using the post [Dell Wyse 3040 CMOS CR2032 Battery Replacement](/dell-wyse-3040-cmos-battery/) to make sure the units stay up and running.